Senior Julian Rosario talks with a guest about his honors thesis,

-Political Science departmental honors and the designation of Paul Robeson Scholar are awarded to senior Political Science (790) majors who enroll in the Political Science courses, Honors Thesis 790:495/496, and successfully complete a Political Science honors thesis.
-In order to be eligible for departmental honors, a Political Science (790) major will have successfully completed at least 15 credits in Political Science courses with a grade point average 3.4 or better in these courses and have an overall grade point average of 3.0 or better at the beginning of the Fall semester of senior year.
-Information about the Paul Robeson Scholars program is available on the SAS Senior Honors Thesis website.
+Political Science departmental honors and the designation of Paul Robeson Scholar are awarded to senior Political Science (790) majors who successfully complete aand defend a Political Science honors thesis research.
+In order to be eligible, students will have successfully completed at least 15 credits in Political Science courses with a grade point average 3.4 or better in these courses and have an overall grade point average of 3.0 or better at the beginning of the Fall semester of senior year.
+Once approved students will enroll in Honors thesis in the Fall & Spring of their senior year (01:790:495/496).

 NOTE: No more than six credits of independent study, internship or thesis work or any combination of these can be counted toward the eleven 3-credit Political Science courses required for the Political Science (790) major.
 Also, 790:495/496 cannot be substituted for the Political Science Seminar 790:395.